07 Nov Best Tech Stack for Mobile App Development

 While doing a native mobile app development, if you choose to go with Android app development, then you should use the following technologies in your tech stack.

 Two of the best programming languages for android app development include Java and Kotlin.
 Java has established itself as a programming language with immense open-source tools and libraries that support mobile app developers.
 Java has some restrictions that control Android API design.
-Kotlin was designed particularly to overcome these shortcomings and is naturally lightweight, and a lot less involved while offering solutions to needs in android app development design.
+Kotlin was designed particularly for android app development to overcome these shortcomings and is naturally lightweight, and a lot less involved while offering solutions to needs in android app development design.

 Technology Stack for iOS App Development